learn-co-curriculum/python-intro-to-strings/README.md

-If you want, you can also use double quotes.
+If we want, we can also use double quotes.
+Double quotes and single quotes can be used interchangeably in Python, however, it is important that we stay consistent.
+So, if we decide to use double quotes for regular text and single quotes for keys in our dictionaries, we should keep this pattern throughout our code (e.g. `{'key': "my regular text"}`).

 ```python